-Organize your life well and use a bullet journal.
-Clear, simple, and in the style you want.
+Organize your life with bullet journal – is it as easy as it sounds?
+Is a simple notepad and a pen really all you need?
+Just imagine: clear, simple, and in the style you want.
 In this article, I show you how I made my bullet journal and how you can easily make one yourself.

 What is a Bullet Journal?